ishandvd/Part-II-Notes/Bioinformatics/All Topics.md

 ##### Hirshberg Algorithm
 ##### Banded Dynamic Programming

+Assuming we know that a and b are similar, the optimal alignment of a and b has few gaps.
+The path of the alignment will be close to diagonal.

 ##### Divide and Conquer Approach to Sequence Alignment
 ##### Linear Space Alignment Algorithm
 ##### Four-Russian Algorithm